selcukyazarklu/diode-andvirtual-distributed-ethernet/README.md

 # Data diode and Virtual Distributed Ethernet
 This firmware and codes working files required in

-Improved Security for LoRaWAN Networks with Unidirectional Network Diode and Virtual Distributed Ethernet.
+Improved Security for LoRaWAN Networks in Information Management Systems and Field Communications

-Deniz TAŞKIN, Selçuk YAZAR
+Selçuk YAZAR, Deniz Taşkın